Phan Đình Giót: Biography

-Phan Dinh Giot was born in Vinh Yen village (now hamlet 8), Cam Quan commune, Cam Xuyen district, Ha Tinh province.
+Phan Dinh Giot was born in Vinh Yen village (now hamlet 8), Cam Quan commune, Cẩm Xuyên district, Hà Tĩnh province.
 He was born into a very poor family.
 His father died of starvation.
 He had to live with others from the age of 13 and suffered hardships.
 After the August Revolution, Phan Dinh Giot joined the self-defense force.
 In 1950, Phan Dinh Giot volunteered to join the main force.
 Phan Dinh Giot participated in many major campaigns such as: Trung Du, Hòa Bình, Tây Bắc and Điện Biên Phủ.

 Sacrifice circumstances

-In the winter of 1953, his unit was ordered to participate in the battle of Điện Biên Phủ.
+In the winter of 1953, his unit was ordered to participate in the battle of Dien Bien Phu.
 The force of nearly 500 people crossed many steep passes and carried heavy loads, but he still persevered, helping his teammates reach the finish line.

 On the afternoon of March 13, 1954, his unit attacked and destroyed the enemy in Him Lam.

 The 58th Company troops rushed forward to clear the way, continuously hitting the eighth explosive.
 Phan Dinh Giot hit the ninth and was wounded in the thigh, but still volunteered to hit the tenth.
 The French concentrated their firepower and rained bullets down on the battlefield.
 The troops suffered many casualties.

 After that, Phan Dinh Giot fired two more explosives in succession, breaking the last fence, opening the way for his comrades to attack the bunker at the bridgehead.
 The French army was confused, taking advantage of the opportunity, he rushed to attack bunker number 2, threw grenades, and provided support for the advancing unit.
 During this charge, he was wounded in the shoulder and thigh, losing a lot of blood.

 Suddenly, the French soldiers' bunker number 3 fired heavily.
 The Vietnamese assault force was stopped, Phan Dinh Giot crawled to bunker number 2 with the intention of immediately extinguishing this bunker.
 Phan Dinh Giot used all his strength (while he was wounded and bleeding) to raise his submachine gun and shoot into the loophole, shouting loudly: